-I. A bank should avoid establishing business relationship or processing transactions if any of following scenarios is identified:

-- (i) A customers is suspected to use anonymous, fake name, figurehead, fictitious business or entity. - (ii) A customer refuses to provide relevant documentations required for the purpose of CDD except that a bank may verify the client's identify using reliable, independent source of information. - (iii) In the case that any person acts on behalf of a customer, it is difficult to verify that the person purporting to act on behalf of the customer is so authorized and the identity of that person. - (iv) Using counterfeit or altered identity documents. - Identification documents presented are hard copies except for the business that permits the use of hard copies or soft copies of identification documents with other alternative measures under applicable regulations. - (vi) A customer provides suspicious or unclear documents, or fails to provide other supportive evidence, or provides documents that are unable to verify. - (vii) A customer delays the providing of required customer identification documents in an unusual manner. - (viii) The parties with whom a bank establishes business relationship are designated individuals or entities sanctioned under Counter-Terrorism Financing Act and terrorists or terrorist groups that are identified or investigated.
-This requirement, however, does not apply to any payment made in accordance with subparagraph II to IV of paragraph 1 of Article 6 of "Counter-Terrorism Financing Act". - (ix) Other unusual scenarios occur when a bank establishes business relationship with or processes transactions for a customer and the customer fails to provide a reasonable explanation. - II.
-A bank should perform CDD when: - (i) Establishing business relationship with a customer. - (ii) Carrying out any of following occasional transactions: - 1.
-Currency transactions above a certain amount, including situations where the currency transaction is carried out in several operations that appear to be linked. - 2.
-Cross-border wire transfers above TWD 30,000 (or equivalent foreign currency). - (iii) Identifying a suspicious ML/TF transaction. - (iv) It has doubts about the veracity and adequacy of previously obtained customer identification data. - III.
+- I. A bank should avoid establishing business relationship or processing transactions if any of following scenarios is identified: - (I) A customers is suspected to use anonymous, fake name, figurehead, fictitious business or entity. - (II) A customer refuses to provide relevant documentations required for the purpose of CDD except that a bank may verify the client's identify using reliable, independent source of information. - (III) In the case that any person acts on behalf of a customer, it is difficult to verify that the person purporting to act on behalf of the customer is so authorized and the identity of that person. - (IV) Using counterfeit or altered identity documents. - (V) Identification documents presented are hard copies, except for the business that permits the use of hard copies or soft copies of identification documents with other alternative measures under applicable regulations. - (VI) A customer provides suspicious or unclear documents, or fails to provide other supportive evidence, or provides documents that are unable to verify. - (VII) A customer delays the providing of required customer identification documents in an unusual manner. - (VIII) The parties with whom a bank establishes business relationship are designated individuals or entities sanctioned under Counter-Terrorism Financing Act and terrorists or terrorist groups that are identified or investigated.
+This requirement, however, does not apply to any payment made in accordance with Subparagraphs I to III of Paragraph 1 of Article 6 of "Counter-Terrorism Financing Act".

+(IX) Other unusual scenarios occur when a bank establishes business relationship with or processes transactions for a customer and the customer fails to provide a reasonable explanation.

+II.
+A bank should perform CDD when:

+- (I) Establishing business relationship with a customer. - (II) Carrying out any of following occasional transactions: - 1.
+Transactions (including domestic remittance) above a certain amount, including situations where the transaction is carried out in several operations that appear to be linked. - 2.
+Cross-border wire transfers above TWD 30,000 (or equivalent foreign currency). - (III) Identifying a suspicious ML/TF transaction. - (IV) It has doubts about the veracity and adequacy of previously obtained customer identification data.

+III.
 A bank should take CDD measures as follows: